stanley-gu/standardsCh/chapter.md

 ## Model Fitting and Validation

-An important activity in systems biology modelling is the need to fit experimental data to models.
-There isnt sufficient space to cover to any great detail this topic but as time series data from microarray, proteomic and metabolomic data becomes more readily available the need to fit models to experimental data will become more acute.
+An important activity in systems biology modeling is the need to fit experimental data to models.
+There isn't sufficient space to cover to any great detail this topic but as time series data from microarray, proteomic and metabolomic data becomes more readily available the need to fit models to experimental data will become more acute.
 There are a number of issues related